The Round Church Cambridge Begins Here Guided Walks Explore Cambridge Visitor Centre Discover Cambridge

 Step into Cambridge’s history

 The Round Church is a highly interesting piece of Cambridge’s history.
 Founded between 1114 and 1131, it is older than the university that surrounds it, and is one of only 4 surviving medieval round churches in England.
 The unusual shape comes as a result of being modelled on the Church of the Holy Sepulchre in Jerusalem, an ancient church built around the possible site of Christ’s burial and resurrection, and it was founded by a fraternity likely made up of pilgrims or crusaders.
-Over the last 900 years, the church has gone through many moments of dramatic change, surviving puritan iconoclasm, theological disputes in the 1840s, and bombing raids during WWII.
+Over the last 900 years, the church has gone through many moments of dramatic change, surviving puritan iconoclasm, a controversial Victorian restoration, and bombing raids during WWII.

 Narrated by David Suchet, ‘Saints and Scholars‘ is a 20-minute documentary film viewable at the Round Church, which offers a compelling introduction to the rich history of Cambridge.
 Introducing you to some of the most significant thinkers of the last few centuries, and many Cambridge landmarks, this is a perfect orientation activity with which to begin your visit to Cambridge.